metablaster/WindowsFirewallRuleset/README.md

 ### Which update method is the best

-If your goal is to just get updates and have graphical interface on your desktop then `GitHub Desktop` is cool, otherwise if your goal is firewall customization, using `git` command would be more productive.\
+If your goal is to just get updates then `GitHub Desktop` is cool, otherwise if your goal is firewall customization, using `git` command would be more productive because it offers specific functionalities that you might need.

 You can have both setups in same time and use them as needed in specific situation.\
 There isn't any real benefit with manual zip download in comparison with git or GitHub Desktop.